v-Kaefer/Supreme-Adventures-Modpack/README.md

 I decided to use Forge for my first modpack.

+Big shoutout to Pyker from the Technic team, for the great tutorial on [how to create a client modpack](https://www.technicpack.net/article/how-to-create-a-client-modpack.216)!
 ### Requested Mods and Vote Counts

 ## How to Request a Mod